AlexxIT/go2rtc/internal/wyoming/README.md

 - any desktop/server microphone/speaker can be used as two-way audio source
   - supported any OS via FFmpeg or any similar software
   - supported Linux via alsa source
+- you can change the behavior using the built-in scripting engine

 ## Typical Voice Pipeline